 Moms must watch for signs of infection after an emergency C-section.
 This can include swollen, red, or leaking incisions, fever, heavy vaginal bleeding, or increased pain.
 If any of these occur, it is crucial to contact a medical professional immediately.

 Moms should talk to their doctors about risks and what to expect in an emergency C-section.
 It is also helpful to always remember that an emergency C-section is performed to keep mom and baby safe.
-And, of course, that is the ultimate goal.
+Ultimately, keeping both mom and baby safe is always the goal.